Davis-3450/react-shadcn-template/README.md

 # bun-react-tailwind-shadcn-template

-This repo includes ready to use instructions for shadcn/ui and tailwindcss.
+This repo includes ready to use instructions for shadcn/ui and tailwindcss for cursor.

 To install dependencies: